User experience (UX) designers create accessible, aesthetically appealing and meaningful applications and websites that people are able to use easily

 Salaries vary depending on the sector you work in, the type of employer (public or private sector), your skills and experience, and your location.
 Salaries in London and the surrounding areas are typically higher.

 Additional benefits may include a bonus scheme, private medical insurance, pension, car allowance, gym membership and childcare vouchers.

 Daily rates for freelance UX designers and consultants can vary significantly, depending on how experienced you are, the sector you're working for, your location and complexity of the project.
 Rates of between £200 and £600 per day are possible.

 Income figures are intended as a guide only.

-Working hours are usually 9am to 5.30pm or 6pm, sometimes going beyond these core hours.
+You'll typically work 37 to 39 hours a week, Monday to Friday.
 You may need to work some evenings and occasional weekends to attend events, or when working on a special project with short deadlines.
-Paid overtime is rare, although some organisations will offer time off in lieu.

 Part-time work is possible, especially for self-employed contractors.
-Short-term contracts are also available, often through recruitment agencies.
+Flexible working hours may also be available.

 What to expect

 - Work is usually office based, at a desk and computer.
 You could also work from home or at a client's business.
 You may need to carry out field-based research and testing with users.